ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 Besides the ability to insert images by uploading them directly from your disk or via CKFinder, you can also configure CKEditor 5 to allow inserting images via source URL.

-In order to enable this option, install `ImageInsert` plugin and configure {@link module:image/imageupload~ImageUploadPanelConfig#items `image.upload.panel.items`} like below:
+In order to enable this option, install the `ImageInsert` plugin and configure {@link module:image/imageupload~ImageUploadPanelConfig#items `image.upload.panel.items`} like below:

 ```js
 import ImageInsert from '@ckeditor/ckeditor5-image/src/imageinsert';